sicong-li/LCCNet/README.md

+# What new in this repo?
+## change loss compute to batch operater, this can 3X times faster than origin.
+## modify the customer op to support torch1.8
+## optimizer dataloader logit

 # LCCNet

 Official PyTorch implementation of the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network”.
 A video of the demonstration of the method can be found on